Skip to content

 Background rectangle

 When you choose a chanel or add a new one, a layer backgroundRectangle* appears in the left panel.
-Its number at the end of the name corresponds to the number of the chanel to analyse.
-This rectangle will be used to normalise the intensity in this chanel by dividing by its mean intensity.
-So you must place this rectangle in a background area of your staining, and in the typical z slice where you are going to measure the signal (should be there by default).
+The number at the end of the name corresponds to the number of the channel to analyse.
+This rectangle will be used to normalise the intensity of this channel by dividing by its mean intensity, therefore you must place this rectangle in a background area of your staining, and in the typical Z-slice where you are going to measure the signal (should be there by default).
 You can move it or change its size.

 Output

-You can set the parameters to either pop-up the measurement table, or add a new layer with the cells filled by the measured intensities or save the measurement table to an excel file.
-The image of measurement intensity shows the normalised intensity measured in each cell, in the same color as the original chanel, ranging from dark for low value of normalised intensity to bright for high intensity.
-There will one image for each measurement chanel asked.
+You can set the parameters to either pop-up the measurement table, add a new layer with the cells filled by the measured intensities or save the measurement table to an excel file.
+The image of the measurement intensities shows the normalised intensity measured in each cell, in the same color as the original chanel, ranging from dark for low values of normalised intensity to bright for high intensities.
+There will be one image for each measurement channel.

 measureIm

-The measurement table gives you the list of all cells with their label and position.
-The last columns are the measured intensity in each measurement chanel asked.
-For each chanel, 4 values are given: the mean intensity, its standard deviation, the normalised mean intensity and its standard deviation.
-The columns are named Cyto*_MeanIntensity... where the number after Cyto is the number of the measured chanel (staining).
+The measurement table gives you a list of all cells with their label and position.
+The last columns are the measured intensity in each measurement channel.
+For each channel, 4 values are given: the mean intensity, its standard deviation, the normalised mean intensity and its standard deviation.
+The columns are named Cyto*_MeanIntensity... where the number after Cyto is the number of the measured channel (staining).